 To realise is vision, Berkeley bought and sealed-off large portions of land and conducted large-scale felling to clear the way for the mines.

 "It's an ambitious project that will greatly strengthen industrial activity in the area.
-Which is great, because this region suffered a great deal the economic crisis."
+Which is great, because this region suffered a lot during the economic crisis."

 — Families are divided.
 Parents want to work the mines; children want to defend our land.
 They don't speak to each other anymore.